Design for Good resources

 Looking for additional ways to design for good?
 This list of organizations and programs is a great place to start.
-There are many more opportunities out there—so if you know of a resource we should add here, !

 Looking for an organization that pairs designers with nonprofits or provides guidelines on running a nonprofit project in your area?
 See our act and advocate list.

 Are you a student or professional seeking ideas for internships, mentorships, professional development opportunities or graduate programs in the social impact realm?
 Check out our learn and grow list.

 Do you have a socially impactful design project that would benefit from a grant?
 Or perhaps another form of support could help you turn your great idea into reality?
 Review our fund and support list.

 Act and advocate

 Advertisers Without Borders is an international network of advertising professionals who have a true passion for social causes.

 All for Good makes it simple to find ways to do good by helping people connect with service activities in their communities.
 The site brings together service opportunities from local and national organizations to help you find volunteer activities that fit your time and interests.